-What follows are the 3 primary ways you can stay flexible, strong, and happy – and avoid the mental and physical rigidity of getting older.
+What follows are the three primary ways to stay flexible, strong, and happy – and avoid the mental and physical rigidity of getting older.

 1. Fight Getting Older By Making Your Brain Even Smarter

-I have a smarter brain today than I did 3 years ago.
+I have a smarter brain today than I did three years ago.

 When I switched to an anti-inflammatory diet, my brain fog lifted.